-Let’s start with Urgent Care.
-If you have an illness after hours that you are comfortable visiting a primary care physician’s office, Urgent Care is probably the right choice.
-They are more focused on minor injury or illnesses, cost less, and have fewer diagnostic resources available.
+Let’s start with when you should visit an urgent care.
+If you have a concern or illness that you don’t feel comfortable visiting a primary care physician’s office for or that occurs after normal business hours, urgent care is probably the right choice.
+Urgent cares are more focused on minor injuries or illnesses and often cost less.
+However, they are limited due to having fewer diagnostic resources available.

-Choosing an urgent care center over the emergency room (ER) can save you time and money.
+Choosing an urgent care center (UCC) over an emergency room (ER) can save you both time and money.

-Urgent Cares are usually staffed with nurse practitioners, physician assistants, and other mid-level medical staff.
-No complaints; these are great medical providers in the right situation.
-Urgent Care is usually in contract with most health insurance and federal programs like Medicare, Medicaid, and Tricare.
+Urgent cares are usually staffed with nurse practitioners, physician assistants, and other mid-level medical staff.
+Often with no complaints, urgent cares have great medical providers that are in the right situation.
+Urgent cares are usually in contract with most health insurance and federal programs like Medicare, Medicaid, and Tricare.
 These programs do not utilize FSERs since not every state allows the freestanding model.

-Urgent Cares are also not usually open 24/7, so they may not be available for those middle-of-the-night or holiday illnesses or injuries.
-In many cases, Urgent Care is used as an alternative to a primary care physician.
+That being said, urgent cares are not usually open 24/7, so they may not be available for those middle-of-the-night or holiday illnesses or injuries.
+In many cases, urgent care is used as an alternative to a primary care physician.

-The FSER primary service area is 3 to 5 miles.
-The goal of an FSER is not to replace your primary care physician, Urgent Care, or hospital but to argue and be a safe and local alternative for emergency services.
+Next, let’s go over when you should visit an ER over urgent care.
+A freestanding emergency room’s (FSER) primary service area is 3 to 5 miles.
+The goal of an FSER is not to replace your primary care physician, urgent care, or hospital but to be a safe and local alternative for emergency services.

 FSERs are similar to a hospital in that they are meant for true medical emergencies.
-At ER Near Me, for example, we can handle emergency room services, diagnostics, and treatment.
+For example, at ER Near Me we can handle emergency room services, diagnostic testing, and treatment.
 Our doors are open 24 hours a day, seven days a week (including holidays).

-ER Near Me’s emergency room services and care are provided by expert medical professionals with minimal wait times and concierge service.
-Our team welcomes patients with open arms around the clock, offering concierge emergency medical assistance.
+ER Near Me’s emergency room services and care are provided by expert medical professionals with minimal wait times and no balanced billing.
+Our team welcomes patients with open arms around the clock, offering one-on-one concierge emergency medical assistance.